opensanctions/api-examples/curl/README.md

 ## Requirements

 - [curl](https://curl.se/)
-- [jq] (optional) for formatting the JSON responses
+- [jq](https://jqlang.github.io/jq/) (optional) for formatting the JSON responses
-  - Leave out the `| jq .` part in the examples if you don't want to use this.
+  - Leave out `| jq .` onwards in the examples if you don't want to use this.

 ## Configuration